EDataNow/Angular-Regex/README.md

 # AngularRegex

-This project is test regular expressions for barcode scanning
+This project is to test regular expressions for barcode scanning